statelyai/rfcs/text/0000-machine-input.md

 Problems:
 - Empty values need to be specified, since there is an _implicit_ expectation that these context values are available
-- No separation between "private" context and "public" context meant _only_ for input
+- No separation between "private" context and "public" context meant _only_ for input.
+There may be context values that should only be updated (and perhaps read) internally by the machine, and never "injected" into context from machine initialization.
 - Too easy to overwrite context values not intended to be overwritten
 - Context values may be invalid, especially when machine interpreted in dynamic environments where type checking is not available/forgotten
 - No indication of which properties are input properties